This page has been accessed since 28 May 1996.

 Thus, the use of sex in advertising is a two-edged sword.
 Although it is extremely powerful and effective when aimed at one gender, it often does so at the social expense of the other.
 Since humans live in a social world, consideration must be given to the feelings of the people in that world.
 If advertising uses the sex appeal, it must be carefully aimed and tastefully done.
 There is no sense in appealing to one sex by offending the other.

-aid an ad to produce the desired effect on women, such as showing him as
+stereotypes can aid an ad to produce the desired effect on women, such as

-not only handsome and healthy, but rich by showing him with expensive cars
+showing him as not only handsome and healthy, but rich by showing him with

-and clothing, being intelligent and sophisticated.
-However, even stereotypes
+expensive cars and clothing, being intelligent and sophisticated.
+However, even

-theories that say she got the orgasm to make up for the fear.
-A little
+anthropological theories that say she got the orgasm to make up for the fear.
+A

-thought will show how ridiculous that is.
-Nature doesn't care how she feels,
+little thought will show how ridiculous that is.
+Nature doesn't care how she

 mantis, or stag feels.

-such a psychologically devastating event for a man -- since his animal
+impotence is such a psychologically devastating event for a man -- since his

-(i.e., non-cognitive, non-cultural function) is sexual potency, he equates
+animal (i.e., non-cognitive, non-cultural function) is sexual potency, he

-to the commonweal, but deep down inside, he often considers himself a failure
+contribution to the commonweal, but deep down inside, he often considers

 You can reach me by e-mail at email@example.com